While personal branding has grown to become a common phenomenon particularly in the corporate world, it has also attracted a cluster of myths.

 5. Personal Branding Involves Inventing an Identity from Scratch

 On the contrary, effective branding emanates from authenticity.
 One does not have to manufacture or fake an image to appeal to the needs of the outside world.

 Therefore, personal identity is more about finding out who you truly are and authentically communicating that.

-Some people approach personal branding with the perception that it is a short-cut strategy or something to play around with for some few weeks.
+Some people approach personal branding with the perception that it is a short-cut strategy or something to play around with for a few weeks.